-A Glass of Wine Equals An Hour of Exercise
+Is A Glass of Wine Equivalent To An Hour of Exercise?

-According to a recent study by a team of researchers from the University of Alberta (Canada), red wine is rich in a compound called resveratrol, which could increase heart rate and muscle performance.
-According to their findings, drinking a glass a day can have the same effects on the body as getting an hour of intense exercise.
+According to a recent study by a team of researchers from the University of Alberta (Canada), wine is incredibly beneficial.
+R ed wine is rich in a compound called resveratrol, which may increase heart rate and muscle performance.

 With this discovery, the researchers have now begun to test the effects of resveratrol on people who have diabetes and heart problems to determine whether it may improve heart health.

 Other benefits of red wine that are worth remembering

 Since we’re talking about the benefits of drinking a glass of red wine a day, it’s worth listing all of the great effects it can have on your health.
 Hence, among its main benefits are:

 - Reducing the risk of coronary heart disease and stroke (the blockage of an artery in the brain), as well as atherosclerosis (hardening of the arteries).

 - Red wine’s antioxidant content helps fight bad cholesterol and boosts good cholesterol levels.